PEtab-dev/PEtab/doc/documentation_data_format.md

 - `objectivePriorType` (optional)

-  Prior types used for the objective function during optimization.
+  Prior types used for the objective function during optimization or sampling.
   Uses the entries from `priorType` as default, but will overwrite those, if something else is specified here.
 For more detailed documentation, see `priorType`.